These are 5 of the best shots in PGA Championship history

 Every year at the PGA Championship, a golfer leaves us thinking, “Man, how in the world did he do that?”

 The best of the best make difficult shots look easy.
-It's nearly impossible to narrow down the list of best shots in nearly 100 years of the PGA Championship history to five.
+It's nearly impossible to narrow down the list of best shots in the 100 years of the PGA Championship history to five.
 But we did our best.
 Here are our choices:

 1972: Player's 9-iron over the trees